 If you’ve had treatment for prostate cancer that was contained inside the prostate and have erection problems caused by low testosterone levels, then you may be able to have testosterone replacement therapy.

 Because getting an erection also relies on your thoughts and feelings, tackling any worries or relationship issues as well as having medical treatment for erection problems, often works well.

-Keeping a healthy weight, being physically active, stopping smoking and trying pelvic floor muscle exercises may also help improve your erections.
+Keeping a healthy weight, stopping smoking and doing pelvic floor exercises may also help improve your erections.
 Read more about diet and physical activity or pelvic floor muscle exercises.